 white space, punctuation, and other symbols, constitutes, on a certain level, an implicit

 organizational tier above the sequence of characters.
 The conventions at work in plain text do not formally, completely, unambiguously,

 or in a wholly standardized way differentiate the content of a document from the coded

 representation of its structure (or, perhaps more accurately, structures), which problematizes

-using plain text for document processing (whether for data mining, publication, or other
+using plain text for document processing (whether for data mining, publication, or

 purposes).
-The challenges this poses have come to be addressed by representing the structural
+The challenges this poses have come to be addressed by representing the

 properties of a document not through plain-text characters (which might be considered